 This could create an imbalance of load and overexert the upright beyond its weight-bearing capacity.
 The consequence of this situation could lead to column damage and then rack collapse if not addressed in a timely manner.
 The baseplate must also be attached to the rack, fully in contact with the floor, and anchored.
 The collapse in the video above might have been avoided with better safety practices.
 With regular inspection, the upright column condition would have been monitored, and this incident could have been prevented.

-Support from Rack Safety Professionals
+Prevent Rack Collapse with Help from Rack Safety Professionals

-The warehouse collapse videos viewed above show the importance of racking quality, their engineering, and their proper fit depending on use and location.
+The warehouse collapse fail videos viewed above show the importance of racking quality, their engineering, and their proper fit depending on use and location.
 Regular inspections are necessary to maintain rack integrity.
 Most experts and governing bodies agree to recommend monthly pallet rack inspections done by warehouse personnel and yearly independent inspections performed by third-party rack experts or engineers.
 An engineer will look beyond the superficial dents and cracks and assess your racking health in-depth.
 Working with a knowledgeable rack safety solutions provider can help avoid these devastating warehouse rack collapses.

 Invest in rack repair and protection products that are right for your needs and installed properly.
 Your first line of defense against damage is rack upright guards.
 Guards are an efficient way of protecting the lower portion of rack uprights, where over 85% of damage occurs.
 When damage is detected, rack repair kits are available to fix rack columns and braces without requiring the unloading and replacing of the entire upright.
 Pallet rack repair is the most convenient and cost-effective solution for rack damage compared to upright replacement.